 Titles such as ‘Days at the Morisaki Bookshop’ by Satoshi Yagisawa follows a depressed woman who finds refuge in her eccentric uncle’s bookstore, ‘Welcome To The Hyunam-Dong Bookshop’ by Hwang Bo-Reum depicts a woman’s journey from disillusionment with conventional success to embracing the philosophy of bookselling, ‘What You Are Looking For Is At The Library’ by Michiko Aoyama follows a librarian offering book recommendations to individuals struggling with various mundane problems.
 All of these stories share a common theme: the transformative power of narrative to lift oneself out of a mental rut.

 In times of suffering, our greatest desire is to find an escape.
 The physical book offers us a tangible means to realise this aspiration, hence books about books tend to utilise spaces like bookstores and libraries as refuges in which one can begin to reassess their life.
 To be surrounded by examples of a controlled narrative is to be reminded of the possibility for narrative control in our own lives.
-Fictional books are not merely entertainment, they offer us new ways of thinking about world.

 It is notable that Japanese and Korean authors seem to have garnered the most success in this genre.
-A clear undertone in each culture of metafictional literature is the boredom and exhaustion associated with an uninspiring career, especially when coupled with a relational breakdown.
+A clear undertone in metafictional literature is the boredom and exhaustion associated with an uninspiring career, especially when coupled with a relational breakdown.
 Japan’s unique word for work-related death, which encompasses afflictions such as strokes and heart attacks caused by long working hours as well as suicide, is karoshi (過労死).
 South Korea has a similarly work-centric culture, with the government attempting to raise the potential work week to 69 hours per week in 2021.

 Ultimately, the book represents that which we can return to as a guide when we feel we have lost everything.
-Those grappling with meaningless can use narrative as a source of wisdom, as a hand both reaching out to hold you and point you towards the possibility of a different future.
+Those grappling with meaninglessness can use narrative as a source of wisdom, as a hand both reaching out to hold you and point you towards the possibility of a different future.
 Metafictional literature reminds us that every book contains a story that someone believed was worth writing down, a story that someone believed could help another human being.
-Opting for an ironic self-aware delivery of this message through a book in the readers own hands serves to emphasise its applicability to their own life.
+Opting for a self-aware delivery of this message through a book in the readers own hands serves to emphasise its applicability to their own life.

 There is certainly a refreshing power to this type of postmodernism.
 We must be aware of how the media we consume subtly influences our beliefs and actions, but once we possess this awareness, we can use it as a tool to guide ourselves towards new ways of thinking.